Tutorial Scope

 object used to track the state of the checkout process.The url received from the above object is the unique link to the hosted checkout page, which you can embed in your website.

-When the app receives this url, you can open it in a web browser, which takes the user to your Chargebee checkout page.
+When your app receives the url, open it in a web browser to redirect the user to the Chargebee checkout page.

 The checkout page will be displayed according to your configuration which you can modify in Chargebee as per your branding.